minu-gatech/Project-Weather-Vacation-API/README.md

 Includes a print log of each city as it's being processed with the city number and city name.

-Saves the data retrieved into CSV files
+Saves the data retrieved from API calls into CSV files

+Draw the scatter plots to visualize the relationship between various weather factors

-Save the PNG images of each scatter plot
+Save the scatter plots into PNG images

 #### 2.

 Filter the data based on Northern Hemisphere and Southern Hemisphere

+Draw the scatter plots to visualize the relationship between various weather factors both on Northern and Southern Hemisphere

 Run the linear regression on each relationship

 What the linear regression is analyzing